rust-lang-uz/book/rustbook-uz/src/ch15-01-box.md

 elementlarni bir-birining ichiga emas, balki bir-birining yoniga joylashtirishga o'xshaydi.

-We can change the definition of the `List` enum in Listing 15-2 and the usage of the `List` in Listing 15-3 to the code in Listing 15-5, which will compile:

 Biz 15-2 ro'yxatidagi `List` enumni va 15-3 ro'yxatidagi `List`ning
 qo'llanishini 15-5 ro'yxatidagi kodga o'zgartirishimiz mumkin, bu kompilyatsiya bo'ladi: